vandong9/Learn-Go/basic/README.md

 - pointer will compare with nil

 ### Array
+- Arrays are values.
+Assigning one array to another copies all the elements
+- In particular, if you pass an array to a function, it will receive a copy of the array, not a pointer to it.
+- The size of an array is part of its type.
+The types [10]int and [20]int are distinct.

 ### Slice:
 - A slice does not store any data, it just describes a section of an underlying array.